-- CO1.
-To knowledge about brief introduction to industrial hygiene, sanitation, public health. - CO2.
-To knowledge about types of disinfection and different surfaces and materials. - CO3.
-To knowledge about brief history of microbiology and sub displicines of microbiology. - CO4.
-To develop the knowledge about harmful bacteria, methods of transmission and antimicrobiology agents: antibiotics, germicides. - CO5.
-To understand the knowledge about types of food spoilage and food preservation.
+CO1.
+To knowledge about brief introduction to industrial hygiene, sanitation , public health.
+CO2.
+To

-(Semester-II)
+CO3.
+To knowledge about brief history of microbiology and sub discipline of microbiology.

-Hygiene and Food Microbiology COURSE CODE: PNDL-2281
+CO4.
+To develop the knowledge about harmful bacteria, methods of transmission and anti microbiology agents : antibiotics, germicides.

-Time: 3 Hrs.
+CO5.
+To understand the knowledge about types of food spoilage and food preservation

-4 Hrs/Week
+Post Graduate Diploma in Nutrition and Dietetics (Semester-II) (Session 2021-22) Hygiene and Food Microbiology COURSE CODE: PNDL-2281

-Theory: 60 CA: 15
+Time:3 Hrs.
+4Hrs/Week Max.
+Marks:75 Theory:60 CA: 15